 Inexplicably conceded a penalty defending from a free-kick, and struggled for pace.
 His positioning was very bad, and was too reckless in this game.

 The Japanese international allowed Di Vaio to rush down his flank in the first half for what is the only black spot on a good performance.
 A strong showing in attack, and a rock at the back after the break.

-Assisted the opener, and was impressive in the centre of the pitch.
-Superbly contributed both in defence and in attack, and generally had a great game.
+Assisted the opener, and was impressive in the center of the pitch.
+Superbly contributed both in defense and in attack, and generally had a great game.

 A promising performance by the youngster, whose pace and trickery helped him dribble past opponents with ease.
 His final ball was not of great quality, but time is on his side, and he will certainly improve in the future.

 The Brazilian struggled as he failed to make an impact in attack.
 Conceded one particularly needless and dangerous free-kick in the first half, and was replaced after the break.

 The Uruguayan is still blending into the side and it showed.
 Tried some clever passes, but it just was not his game.
 He did play an important part in the opener, however.

 The former Fiorentina man was impressive as he netted the opener with a clinical strike, and released Diego Milito in the penalty area and Inter won a penalty.
 Looked confident on the ball, and willing to give his all for the team.